CODERS-BAY/skilldiary-database-Nemoo1/README.md

   </tr>
 </table>

-<h3> Data bases </h3>
+<h3> Databases </h3>
-<p> Today we learnt about a few things about data bases.
-Why do we even need data bases?
+<p> Why do we even need databases?
 First of all for the security of data loss, structured deposit of data and accsess to data from other users.
   ERD drawing
 9 CODSCHEN requirements
 Data modell